esitarski/CrossMgr/README.md

 * PointsRaceMgr - for scoring races with intermediate sprints and Laps gained/lost.
 * SprintMgr - for Track sprint races as well as MTB (4x, eliminator, etc.)

+CrossMgr was also designed to work with [RaceDB](https://github.com/esitarski/RaceDB), a web-based database for competition management and race check-in.

+## What's New in this Release

+After installing CrossMgr, check __Help/What's New__.

 ## System Requirements

 All applications are written in Python and compiled into machine code.
 Builds are made available for Windows, MacOSX, and Linux.
-In order to publish results, an internet connect is required.
+In order to publish results, an internet connection is required.

 The minimum system requires are as follows: